tamastheactual/getlar.github.io/src/content/blog/birthday2024.md

 ## <u>Who wins?</u>

-<span class="font-extrabold" style="color:var(--tcotta)">Let’s flip the whole concept on its head and make the winners not the team with the most correct answers, but the team that drank the least amount of shots.</span> This added a whole new layer of strategy and tactics.
+<span class="font-extrabold text-tcotta dark:text-dark-tcotta">Let’s flip the whole concept on its head and make the winners not the team with the most correct answers, but the team that drank the least amount of shots.</span> This added a whole new layer of strategy and tactics.
 Teams only knew who they assigned drinks to and which team gave them a certain number of drinks.
 With this partial observation of interactions between other teams, they had to rely on estimation and deduction.

 ## <u>Envelope of Death</u>